Polish Christian Democratic Party

 Polish Christian Democratic Party (Polskie Stronnictwo Chrześcijańskiej Demokracji, PSChD, commonly known as Chrześcijańska Demokracja or Chadecja), was a political party of Polish right wing Christian democracy faction existing in the first year of the Second Polish Republic.
 Its leader and main activist was Wojciech Korfanty.

 In 1922, Chadecja became part of the Chrześcijański Związek Jedności Narodowej (Chiena) coalition.
 Part of the Chjeno-Piast coalition after signing the Lanckorona Pact in 1923.

 After the May Coup of 1926, split into three factions.
 Member of Centrolew coalition in 1929.
-Member of Front Morges coalition in 1937, and merged with National Workers' Party to form the Labor Party.
+Member of Front Morges coalition in 1937, and merged with National Workers' Party to form the Labour Party.